jonahjon/eks-matrix-tests/images/grafana/README.md

 ## Installation

-To build the Docker image, run this command
+To build the Docker image, run this command:

 ```
 docker build -t grafana/alpine-kubectl .